slexisvn/query_engine/docs/04-execution/38-window-functions.md

 [`taggedChunk`](../../src/execution/operators/window.ts) appends one extra column to each spilled chunk: the row's global ordinal.
 That is the thread that lets the results find their way home. [`spillGroupResults`](../../src/execution/operators/window.ts) reads one partition handle, computes the window functions over it, and writes the *results* back out — ordinal first, then one column per window plan. [`mergeByOrdinal`](../../src/execution/operators/window.ts) then merges the sixteen result handles with a [`PriorityQueue`](../../src/utils/priority-queue.ts) keyed on that ordinal, yielding one row of values at a time in original order, while `streamSpilled` walks `ROWS_RUN` and pairs each input row with the next merged result.

 So the spilled path is: partition to disk, compute per partition, sort-merge the answers back into input order.
-Both paths call the same `computeGroup`, which is why an operator that spills produces the same values as one that does not.
+Both paths call `computeGroup`, reducing duplicated semantic logic.
+Routing, serialization, and ordinal reconstruction still need differential tests.
+One very large partition can remain large after hash partitioning; the spill trigger is not a hard process-memory cap.

 ## In the code